shunsunsun/GeACT/METATAC/README.md

 Pooled data means the data pooled from multiple datasets.
 Pooled data was used for the analysis at organ or stage level.

 Pipeline:
 The fragment files were used as input for downstream analysis using [ArchR](https://www.archrproject.com/).
+Working directory: `new_pipeline`.